BaHuy15/yolov7_blister/README.md

 # Detect blister status using YOLOv7

-In this project, we applied yolov7 to localize bounding box of blisters and classify them to see whether or not they're on hand or on tables.
-This is shown in figure 1.
+In this project, we applied yolov7 to localize bounding box of blisters and classify them to see whether or not they are on hand.
+To ilustrate this, see figure 1 below.
 <div align="center">
     <a href="./">
         <img alt="figure 1" src="./figure/project_image.jpg" width="100%"/>